JoePritchard/WPP-RSS/readme.txt

 Stable tag : trunk
 Tags: rss feed
 Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 5.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Provides a means of displaying an RSS fede via a shortcode.
+Provides a means of displaying an RSS feed via a shortcode.

 == Description ==

 This is a VERY simple Wordpress Plugin designed to do one thing; get the most recent 'n' entries from a specified feed and display them in a list structure on a Wordpress Page.
-I wrote it because I deeded something very straight forward that worked 'out of the box'.
+I wrote it because I needed something very straight forward that worked 'out of the box'.
 It doesn't store feed details in a database anywhere, just whacks them on the screen when needed.

 Shortcode is [jp-rssonpage rss="URL" feeds="Number of Items"]